Earthquakes on May 3, 2026

 26.4 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.3 earthquake 115 km WSW of Adak, Alaska came in on May 3, 2026 at 20:54 UTC.
-At a depth of 26.4 km, the event was shallow crustal.
-Coordinates: 51.321°, -178.052°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.3 earthquake 115 km WSW of Adak, Alaska with origin time 20:54 UTC on May 3, 2026.
+The event originated approximately 26.4 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 51.321°N, -178.052°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03